-Marching/Concert Band III Course Number: 0933
+Marching/Concert Band III

 Marching and Concert Band III deepens the focus on musical instrument performance skills, basic and advanced music theory, sight-reading skills, marching, concert, ensemble, and solo skills.
 Participation in band is subject to instructor placement determined by an audition to assess the student's instrumental technique and music reading skill.
 All band students are required to participate in rehearsals and performances before and after school.
 The Viking Marching Band performs at all appropriate football games and pep rallies.
-The group also participates in all UIL related contests and others contests during the semester that prove beneficial to the program.
+The group also participates in all UIL related contests and others contests during the semester.
 Students participate in Marching Band in the fall and Concert Band in the spring.
 A rental fee may be charged to offset any repair costs on instruments owned by the District.